Hypnobirthing East Sussex - Teachers' Directory

 I didn't have the "perfect birth", but we had exactly the right birth for us.
 This empassioned me even more to help expectant parents understand that birth is not one size fits all.
 Birth (and parenthood) when in the hands of the parents without fear or undue influence is, in my eyes, just like love.
 It's not the same for everyone, it might not happen exactly as you anticipated, it's not always the easiest thing in the world and probably isn't 100% perfect; yet somehow it is exactly right for you.
 This is the message I want to spread and what I want to set families on the road to acheive for themselves.

 I am a mother of 2 grown up and amazing sons.
 I am also a midwife, a KG Hypnobirthing Practitioner and a Positive Birth Movement Facilitator.
 My family are kind enough to allow me plenty of time and space to indulge my passion for all women and their families to have THEIR best birth possible.
-I have recently moved to East Sussex and work in both London and Sussex-wide.
+I live in Central London but have an undying love for Brighton, East Sussex so happily share my knowledge and passion there too.
 I love my vocation and love to share.

 Hypnobirthing East Sussex

 All our teachers have training in KG Hypnobirthing and assessed to ensure they have the skills, experience and level of professionalism essential to promoting good practice within the field of natural birthing techniques.
 All members are strong advocates of natural birthing as the method of choice for expectant mothers and have signed up to our code of ethics, committing to carrying out best practice at all times.